 Basing your Project on a Specific Symfony Version¶

-If your project needs to be based on a specific Symfony version, pass the version
+In case your project needs to be based on a specific Symfony version, use the

 1 2 3 4 5